Chart Color Schemes

 Frankston North features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 60.1% of all households, including 19.3% couples with children, 17.7% couples without children, and 20.6% single parent families.
-Non-family households make up the remaining 39.9%, with lone person households at 34.4% and group households comprising 5.6%.
-The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.
+Family households constitute 60.1% of all households, including 19.3% couples with children, 17.7% couples without children, and 20.6% single parent families.
+Non-family households account for the remaining 39.9%, with lone person households at 34.4% and group households comprising 5.6%.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households